 Among all aquatic life, you’ll find fish with fascinating adaptations.
 Adaptations refer to the unique behaviors and/or body parts that animals develop to survive in their habitats.
 These adaptations may involve body shapes, colors, hunting strategies, defense tactics, and/or parental care.
-In our Extreme Fishes gallery, you’ll be fascinated by fish swimming upside down, skipping on land, and eating with two pairs of jaws!
+In our Extreme Fishes gallery, you’ll be fascinated by skipping on land, eating with two pairs of jaws and other unusual adaptations!

 A common way for animals to hide from predators is to blend into their surroundings.
 By mimicking their environments' colors, textures, and movements, some animals can hide from predators.
 This is especially common in coral reefs, which provide many hiding places.

 In addition to camouflage, animals may also protect themselves with adaptations that scare or harm their predators.
 Stonefish use camouflage to hide, and then use pain-inflicting venom to keep predators away.

 The African mudskipper lives in the intertidal zone, where water levels constantly change.
 While most fish stay deep enough to always stay underwater, the African mudskipper thrives out of the water, too.
 If their skin remains moist, they can breathe through the surface of their skin and the lining of their mouth.
 They also have deep gills that trap more air and water to promote respiration outside of the water.
 They’ve further adapted to life on land by using their fins to “skip” on land (hence their name)!